 Mastery of maths, which should build gradually as a child goes through school, is a tool for life, and immeasurably more valuable than the short term ability to answer questions in tests or exam.
 Some of the implications of adopting mastery approaches to teaching maths are new.
 One of these is the move away from labelling pupils as ‘high ability’ or ‘low ability’ and always giving them different tasks.
 Another is the approach, especially in the early primary years, of reducing the amount of mathematical topics handled in class, but taking longer over each one, so that early understanding is cemented more sustainably.

-Below are links to documents which you might find useful:
+Below are links to documents which you might find useful - some of these documents are updated versions of those available last year.

 Click on links below: